feenkcom/gtoolkit.com/pages/index.md

     <div class="row vspace usecase topmarker">
       <div class="col-lg-3">
         <h3>Use case</h3>
-        <h2>Data exploration</h2>
+        <h2>Qualitative data exploration</h2>
         <p class="lead">Data can come in many forms.
 Some is well defined, some less less so.
-Some is uniform, some less so.
-To reason about it, we first to qualitatively understand its structure.</p>
+Some is uniform, some less so.</p>
-        <p class="lead">The inspection tools and the ability to query and visualize in place are directly usable in these contexts.</p>
+        <p class="lead">To reason about it, we first need to qualitatively understand its structure.
+The inspection tools and the ability to query and visualize in place are directly usable in these contexts.</p>
       </div>
       <div class="col-lg-9">
         <div class="sample">